Stacey’s best friend from high school stopped speaking to her without an explanation.

 The explosion of communication channels—be it text or social media, voice or video calls—means the sudden silence can feel deafening (especially if someone ignores your text, even as you see them posting cat videos on Instagram).
 You would at least know why a relationship came to an end if you got into an argument and things fizzled.
 When ghosted, you’re left with unanswered questions.

-These are a few other dating terms related to ghosting you may have experienced:
+There is a whole sub-category of ghosting when it comes to romantic relationships.
+These are a few other dating terms related to ghosting you may have heard of:

 Why do people ghost?